nekkon/angular-cli-library/README.md

 Versioning of this project will follow the same with Angular-cli.
 There will be a separate branch that will be working for each version (starting with 1.2.7)

+## Current Example

+In the example of this repo there are two apps (app1 and app2):
+* Each app is declared in angular-cli.json
+* Each app has its own tsconfig file.
+* Each app can use the shared Library of components/providers/modules/assets and whatever else you want.
+In this example they share the `AngularCLIModule` module which is lazy loaded as a component of the default view/route.

 ## Commands

 #### Development server